hemantso/buynow/README.md

   <h3 align="center">Buy Now</h3>

   <p align="center">
-    BUY Now is a shopping web application.
+    Buy Now is a shopping web application.
 Built using Next.js and content of application managed by the sanity (content managment system).
 For making payment integrated Stripe payment system in the project.
     <br />
     <a href="https://github.com/hemantso/buynow"><strong>Explore the docs »</strong></a>
     <br />